SHOW YOUR COMMUNITY HOW HARD YOU ARE WORKING TO KEEP YOUR ATHLETES SAFE. HIGHLIGHT YOUR LEADERSHIP.

 Schools will also receive digital artwork that may be duplicated for other uses, consistent with NATA guidelines for this trademarked logo.
 The School, PTA or booster club may, for example, use the artwork to raise funds to buy equipment for the Athletic program in addition to promoting the leadership of the school.

 The non-refundable application fee for the award is $150.
-Payment of the application fee does not insure that the school will be granted the Safe Sports School Award (SSSA).
-School districts may apply for all schools if uniform policies and procedures are in place.
+Please note that individual payments must be submitted for each school/application.
+Payment of the application fee does not ensure that the school will be granted the Safe Sports School Award (SSSA).

 SAFE SPORTS SCHOOL AWARD BACKGROUND INFORMATION